-We live in a time where great changes in how we perceive men and women are taking place.
+We live in a time where great changes in how we perceive masculine and feminine energies and attributes are taking place.
 It is an achingly slow progress towards true equality.
 In the workforce women have been able to rise in terms of participation and filling leadership roles, but we are far from an equal distribution in these areas.
 This topic will likely be with us for some time to come.

 In our personal day to day experience of the dynamics that surround this societal evolution we are also experiencing ourselves and those around us in ways that change over time.
 We grow up and mature with certain views of what masculine and feminine qualities mean and these views have of course changed along side the battle for equality.
 Women had to fend for their right to vote, to go to university, to be employees in regular jobs, rise through the ranks into management and leadership positions in the economic, religious, academic and political arenas.

 We know all this and we know that what women have had to contend with is the existing patriarchal structure.
 The push forward for women, slowly starting in the 1800s, included remolding themselves and pushing forward those qualities that were and still are rewarded in the patriarchal system.
 Along with this came the suppressing of qualities that are not respected nor understood in this system.
 This has been the sacrifice that women have had to make, in order to fit themselves into a new mold within the patriarchal system.
 In this way feminism turned out to be a ‘masculinization‘ of women, rather than expanding the one sided masculine system to include feminine qualities.
 Perhaps this was or still is a necessary step, but it comes at a price to both men and women.